anvardashdamir/Game-Connect/README.md

 Future Improvements

 - Implement secure storage with Keychain.
-- Refactor to adhere to the MVVM architecture.
 - Add validation for email format and password strength.
 - Implement additional authentication options like Face ID or Touch ID.
 - Add a logout feature to clear stored session data..